When it comes to pellet grills, Traeger is king.

 How to understand the Traeger pellet grill lineup

 - Traeger Pro Series – The most popular mid-range option now includes Wi-Fi connectivity to the Traeger app.

 - Traeger Ironwood Series – A step up from the Pro series, offering slightly larger sizes plus some funky new tech known as DownDraft Exhaust and TRU convection to help optimize cook times.
-You also get Super Smoke mode, the option to push a button and ramp up the smoke production, ad a built-in pellet sensor
+Also u[dated in 2022, you also get Super Smoke mode, the option to push a button and ramp up the smoke production, and a built-in pellet sensor

 - Traeger Tailgater – As the name implies this is a portable model, with 300 sq inches and a lot less tech but some nice features for taking it on the go.

 To help you decide which Traeger grill is best for you, we have reviewed our picks for the best models.
 This comparison tool is also very useful for comparing different Traeger models.

 Best Traeger Grill Reviews

 The Traeger Pro is the most popular and best-selling Traeger grill.
 It comes in two sizes.
 The 575 square inch model has enough space to cook five racks of ribs at once, or four chickens which should be plenty for most people.

 You can also choose between black or bronze color.

 It’s great to see Traeger include Wifi technology in the base Pro lineup.
 This ‘WiFIRE’ feature lets you connect your grill to the Traeger companion app and control it anywhere you have an internet connection.

 Traeger Pro 575 Specifications: